cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 U(TFile *) 0x7fe2f34ca270
 ~~~
 {: .output}
+Remember that the units of the x axis are GeV/c.

 Now, before we start fitting the invariant mass it's important to look at it's shape first.
 To visualize our data's invariant mass, do: